HGNM/hgnm-2014/README.md

   npm start
   ```

 That’s it!
 Using the `hgnm-wp-dev` environment, a fully functional WordPress install can be found at <http://hgnm.dev>.
-Log in with `admin` and `vagrant`.
+Log in as `admin` with password `vagrant`.

 Changes to any of the `php` files can be seen simply by refreshing your browser.